psnfiller/auth/README.md

 auth
 ====

-Simple auth code to teach myself about CRSF
+Simple auth code to teach myself about CRSF.
+I would advise against using this code for anything.